 The Doble lab studies the signaling networks within stem cells that control their amazing properties.
 We are especially interested in key developmental signaling pathways essential for stem cell self-renewal and differentiation.
 Malfunctions in these pathways underlie many human diseases including numerous cancers and developmental disorders.

-Our primary model systems employ mouse embryonic stem cells that we manipulate using methods described in the sections below.
+Our primary model systems employ pluripotent stem cells that we manipulate using methods described in the sections below.
 We are also studying cellular models of the Wnt subgroup of a type of childhood brain cancer called medulloblastoma.
+We grow Wnt-activated medulloblastoma cells from mouse tumours as tumour spheres in culture.
+Wnt-activated medulloblastoma is very rare, and human model systems are lacking.
+We are developing human Wnt-activated cell model systems from induced pluripotent stem cells.